gregwell/star-wars-characters/README.md

 1. Familiarize myself with the syntax of TypeScript.
 2. Use axios instead of fetch API to fetch data from API.
+3. Implement infinite scroll.
-3. Create a responsive layout.
+4. Create a responsive layout.

 ## Demo